Taking inspiration from the design of the internet

 Beckn Provider Platforms (BPP):

-On the other side of the network is the supply layer which consists of the BPP.
-This is the platform which implements the supply logic and represents it in the form of a Provider Catalog.
-The BPP can be a single provider with a Beckn API implementation or an aggregator of merchants depending upon the logic of implementation.
+On the other side of the network is the supply layer which consists of beckn provide platforms or BPPs.
+These platforms publish their catalogs as an API and implement the supply and inventory management logic.
+The BPP can be a standalone provider or an aggregator of businesses.

 - An application cloud to store inventory data